 A board-certified anesthesiologist will assess you beforehand and will be present throughout the procedure.
 We use MD’s to directly provide care, and not just a certified registered nurse anesthetist (CRNA) under remote supervision.

 “Are you board-certified in this field?”

 Dr. Mehta is Board Certified in Gastroenterology.
-He is also a Fellow of the American Gastroenterology Association and a Fellow of the American Society for Gastrointestinal Endoscopy.
-The facility itself has the ASGE’s Quality Star Certification, just like the hospital.
+He is also a Fellow of the American Gastroenterology Association, the American College of Gastroenterology, and the American Society for Gastrointestinal Endoscopy.
+The facility itself has the ASGE’s Quality Star Certification, the highest quality standard available, just like the hospital.
 No other local office based endoscopy center has this quality designation.

 “What emergency procedures are in place?”